 The New Mexico State Game Commission has purchased a lease for hunting, fishing and trapping of protected species on State Trust Land.
-Certain State Trust Land may be under business lease and withdrawn by the Commissioner of Public Lands, and therefore unavailable for hunting, fishing or trapping.
-For specific locations, contact the New Mexico State Land Office: (505) 827-5760 or https://www.nmstatelands.org/resources/hunting-access-information/.
+Certain State Trust Land may be under business lease and withdrawn by the Commissioner of Public Lands, and therefore unavailable for hunting and fishing.
+For specific locations, contact the New Mexico State Land Office: (505) 827-5760 or